ITfoxtec/FoxIDs/docs/deployment.md

 > If you have added tenants before changing the primary domain, the `OpenID Connect - foxids_control_client` configuration have to be done in each tenant.

+2) The custom primary domains can be configured on each App Service a) or if using a [reverse proxy](reverse-proxy.md) alternatively in the `Settings:HostEndpoint` setting b):

+ - a) Custom primary domains can be configured in Azure portal on the FoxIDs App Service and the FoxIDs Control App Service production slot under the `Custom domains` tab and by clicking the `Add custom domain` link.
+ - b) Custom primary domains can be configured in the setting `Settings:HostEndpoint` on the FoxIDs App Service and the FoxIDs Control App Service.

-2) Then configure the FoxIDs and FoxIDs Control sites new primary custom domains in the FoxIDs Control App Service under the `Configuration` tab and `Applications settings` sub tab:
+3) Then configure the FoxIDs and FoxIDs Control sites new primary custom domains in the FoxIDs Control App Service under the `Configuration` tab and `Applications settings` sub tab:

 - The setting `Settings:FoxIDsEndpoint` is changed to the FoxIDs sites primary custom domains.
 - The setting `Settings:FoxIDsControlEndpoint` is changed to the FoxIDs Control sites primary custom domains.